joelparkerhenderson/inclusive-language/README.md

 ## Inclusive language for business

-There are many other kinds of inclusive language that come up in business and in
+There are many kinds of inclusive language that come up in business.
+Here are some examples.

 <table class="words">
   <thead>